 - b) An ability to design and conduct experiments, as well as to analyze and interpret data.
-(Assessment) - e) Understand correctly the professional, ethical, legal, security and social implications of the profession.
 (Assessment) - i) An ability to use the techniques, skills, and modern computing tools necessary for computing practice.
 (Assessment) - j) Apply the mathematical basis, principles of algorithms and the theory of Computer Science in the modeling and design of computational systems in such a way as to demonstrate understanding of the equilibrium points involved in the chosen option.
 (Assessment)